 In retrospect, what we were hearing was exhaust backing up behind a severely clogged catalytic converter and eventually forcing its way out, once enough pressure built up.
 That would also explain the eyewatering stink of its half-catalysed exhaust, which smells worse than uncatalysed or fully catalysed because it’s a fœtid mix of both.
 Dad’s ’77 Cutlass Supreme had the same ailment up there at 5,500 feet near Denver.
 It ran poorly, too, but this was the early 1980s and “clogged catalyst” just wasn’t much on the radar at that time, at least not the radar of the service stations my folks patronised.
 Those cars would have run a lot better with monolithic replacement converters.

-But those bad ol’ bead beds were gone by 1981 and GM went to monolithic converters like everyone else right?
-Actually, while they did begin phasing in monolithic converters in the early-mid 1980s, they kept using pellet-bed type converters clear on up through the mid-1990s in trucks and vans.
-When oxidation-reduction “3-way” converters came in for ’81, they went with two bead beds, one above the other in the one housing.
+But those bad ol’ bead beds were gone by 1981 and GM went to monolithic converters like everyone else, right?
+Actually, no. While they did begin phasing in monolithic converters in the early-mid 1980s, GM kept putting pellet-bed type converters in trucks and vans clear on up through the mid-1990s.
+When oxidation + reduction “3-way” converters came in for ’81, GM put two bead beds, one above the other, in the one housing.
 That’s twice the baffle plates, for those keeping score at home.
 (Sorry, what were we talking about?
 Oh yes: flow restriction and turbulence.)